Full course description

 She is the founder of Innovative Healing.

-Refund Policy: This Masterclass Package is non-refundable upon purchase.
+Refund Policy: This self-based program is non-refundable upon purchase.